 - You’re in the home stretch of your project and you’ve realized that you need to organize 1,122 files so that the next person who wants access to the source elements you worked on can find stuff.
 Gulp.
 What do you do?
 Read this article and apply it to your files to help others navigate

-- Orient your teams as a project wraps up so they’re aware of what’s happening next.
+- How to orient your teams as a project wraps up so they’re aware of what’s happening next.

 - Seeing the project as a whole can help you figure out how to close it well.

-- How do you hand a project off from “something which needs to be done” to “something which is in daily use”?
-Here’s a handy article about how that can work.
+- How do you move a project from “something which needs to be done” to “something which is in daily use?”
+This article shows you how to make the hand off..

 - Sometimes you need to hand off a project that you’ve been managing to someone else while it’s still underway.
 A simple process like the one detailed here can help you transition things smoothly